matihost/monorepo/terraform/ibm/ibm-network-setup/README.md

 # Minimal IBM CLoud recommended network setup

-Terraform scripts creating:
+The following repo contains:

+- Terraform/OpenTofu module creating:

   - VPC with subnets

-- bastion with public IP and ssh access, proxy being installed

-Bastion node exposes only SSH to computer which execute Terraform script.
+  - bastion with public IP and ssh access, proxy being installed Bastion node exposes only SSH to computer which execute Terraform script.
   - (Optionally) plus sample webserver instances in private subnets.
   Access to private webserver via HTTP is possible via proxy on bastion - which can be accessed after setup SSH tunnel on bastion.

+- Deployment is realized via either:

+  - Terragrunt with local file state management (this readme)

+  or

+  - IBM Schemantics structure for deployment (see [schemantics](schemantics/README.md) directory for instructions how to deploy this repo with IBM Cloud Schemantics.

 ## Prerequisites